camunda-community-hub/camunda-7-webapp-translations/README.md

 ### List of available translations

 > **Heads-up** \
-> Starting with **Camunda Automation Platform 7.18.0-alpha5**, the **English** translation files were moved into our main repository and are not part of this repository anymore.
+> Starting with **Camunda Automation Platform 7.19.0-alpha3**, the **German** translation files were moved into our main repository and are not part of this repository anymore.
 The new locations are linked in the table below.

 | Language                | Version | Webapp                                                                                                                       | Contributor                                                                                                                                                                                                                                                                                                                      |
 | ----------------------- |---------|------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|